Entrepreneur's Blueprint: Lessons from the trenches

-Rudy Karsan, founder of Kenexa, having extraordinary contributions in HR, is a busy man.
+Rudy Karsan, Managing Partner, Karlani Capital, having extraordinary contributions in HR, is a busy man.
 After IBM acquired Kenexa in 2012 for $1.3 billion, Rudy has donned many hats of entrepreneur, investor, advisor and innovator.
 Rudy says he doesn’t take himself too seriously, and only likes to take his work seriously.
 He adds that the sense in the business world is really serious, and that we’ve forgotten to laugh along the way.
 Maybe that’s why he has chosen a job title of ‘Grand Poobah’, a character from The Flintstones, at Karlani Capital.

 Tell us about your journey as a leader.
 Who are you as a leader, and if the leadership journey was intertwined with self-discovery?